Get Range Values

 Purpose

 Allows you to run a script to retrieve range values of a business relational attribute from a custom table or from an external system.
-Use this extension point for business relational attributes displayed in quotes.
+Use this extension point for business relational attributes displayed in quotes and agreements.

 Setup